What is an umbrella company?

 When do you use one?

 If you are just starting your contracting career, working with an umbrella company is an easy and stress-free way of introducing yourself to the freelancing lifestyle.
-If you are picking up a short term contract or your contract rate is relatively low (say below £250/day), an umbrella company could be the right trading vehicle.
+If you are picking up a short term contract an umbrella company could be the right solution.
 They will take care of your admin (for example, when switching contracts), taxes and provide full statutory and additional employment benefits, such as insurance.

 How will you get paid?